|Mike & Nancy Ridgdill (#47585642)|

 I know, there are those out there that claim they adhere to all rules, and will make no exceptions for anyone for any reason, whatsoever.
 You know the ones I'm talking about.
 We've all had to deal with them at one time or another.
 Guess what, they don't adhere to all the rules, either!
 I guarantee if you look at their totals, most of them manage a lot more memorials than they've ever added.
 I find it hard to believe all those extras adhere to the rules for relationship.

 That, my friends, is why I'm not about numbers, and I really don't care about the persons relationship to you.
 Look, every memorial I create then transfer to someone else, will forever have my name as the original creator.
 So, don't be so possessive of the memorials you create.
 This is not a competition folks, as much as some try to make it be.
-This could be one of the best sites ever for genealogical research if only everyone would work together, show a little understanding, a little courtesy, and throw in just a little bit of good old common sense.
+I realize Find A Grave is a grave registration site.
+But, this could be one of the best sites ever for genealogical research if only everyone would work together, show a little understanding, a little courtesy, and throw in just a little bit of good old common sense.

 Now, that said, I do have one pet peeve on F/G, but it's only a common sense thing.
 Please, if you're going to take the time to create a new cemetery, make sure you have the correct name, provide the complete address, accurate written directions, and the correct map.
 It doesn't take much time, and can ensure future submissions are added to the right cemeteries.

 Otherwise, I have been researching my family genealogy for over thirty years.
 I have published three books so far, Confederate Graves of Emanuel County, Georgia, in 2009, a color edition of the book in 2010, and The Ridgdill Genealogy, in 2011.
 All are available online.